creator-rs/fastlane-plugin/README.md

 ## About creator

-Mobile build framework for rust-lang

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.
+Goal of the creator project is to make it simple to create and build Android and iOS projects with Rust and connect them with Substrate Blockchain.
+This plugin works only with [creator tool](https://github.com/creator-rs/creator) so you will need to [install it](https://github.com/creator-rs/creator/wiki/Command-line-tool) first.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)
+You will need to change Fastlane props to yours.
+To read more about this - please check out our [documentation](https://github.com/creator-rs/creator/wiki/Fastlane-automation) for this.

 ## Run tests for this plugin